casper-network/docs-archive/dapp/getting-started.md

 The contract is compiled and the wasm built to the `contract/ release directory: example_project/contract/target/wasm32-unknown-unknown/release/contract.wasm`.

 You can run your contract against our casperlabs execution-engine (EE) a virtual machine our blockchain provides.
-This runtime environment  allows you to run a contract the same as running it on our block chain without the overhead of having to run it on a separate node.
+This runtime environment (EEVM) allows you to run a contract simulating running it on our block chain, but without the overhead of having to run it on a separate node.

-You can run it within any test infrastructure, like a CLI, or your IDE and observe the effects of your contract.
+You can run it within any test infrastructure, like a CLI, or your IDE and observe the effects of your contract on a simulation of the blockchain global state in the EEVM.

 For Example: